We stand with Ukraine to help keep people safe. Join us

 Fake delivery

 Everyone is happy to receive an unexpected gift.
 Fraudsters rely on peoples’ emotions and the increase in seasonal parcel deliveries to deceive online consumers.
+Fake delivery scams involve fraudulent messages claiming a package could not be delivered, prompting users to provide personal or payment information.
+These scams exploit the increase in holiday shipments and often appear as emails, text messages, or phone calls impersonating courier services.

 For example, an official message may appear in your inbox saying there was an attempt to deliver a parcel to you.
 You call the number and are asked to provide your personal information, such as a credit card number or social security number, to complete the delivery.
 This could be a hoax set up by a scammer who may now use this information to steal money from your credit card, create credit accounts in your name or commit another form of identity theft.